zdavidmm/FantasySite/README.md

    python app.py
    ```
    Visit `http://localhost:5000` to view the React interface.
 The app fetches
-   the assignment and scoreboard data from `/api/data` and displays a table in
+   the assignment and scoreboard data from `/api/data`.
+Participants are sorted
-   a dark theme inspired by DraftKings.
+   by progress and the table now shows a column for each run total from 0 to 13
+   with a check mark when a team has achieved that number of runs.

 The ultimate goal is for a team to record every run total from 0 through 13.
 The sample rules in the project description award prizes for milestones such as